teaql/teaql-quick-start/quick-start/function-patten.md

 ### ADDING FEATURE TO A KID ###

-When you rigistered a kid successfully, there is just h
+When you rigistered a kid successfully, there is just his(her) name.
+If you want to add another features to him(her),
+the steps are like